 ADDA has now been active for more than 20 years with a very high level of activities and a broad organization representing the Danish resource base of agricultural experts and volunteers.
-ADDA has in 2014 received funding in total of approximately 15 million DKK.
-In 2014 we had 9 projects in three countries, Cambodia, Vietnam and Tanzania.
+ADDA has in 2015 received funding in total of approximately 11 million DKK.
+In 2015 we had 8 projects in three countries, Cambodia, Vietnam and Tanzania.
 Projects are being implemented by local partners, and to advise on the implementation, we have around 50 local ADDA employees and 3 international coordinators.
-The number of activities requires a lot of coordination and ADDA Board held a total of 5 meetings in 2014.
+The number of activities requires a lot of coordination and ADDA Board held a total of 7 meetings in 2015.
 At the office in Denmark we have had 2-3 secretariat staff.
-Additionally, we have in 2014 received a large donations from FAHU fonden and many private donations.
-We have also in 2014 received funding from "Tips funds" for the general administration in Denmark.
+Additionally, we have in 2015 received a large donations from FAHU fonden and many private donations.
+We have also in 2015 received funding from "Tips funds" for the general administration in Denmark and CISU for an Information Pool.